 Oh, los cubanos!
 Them!

-Fidel Castro didn't like rich people or anyone else, for that matter, except for himself.
-Thus, the first cubanos to be shipped out were the powerful ones.
-Cubans with mucho money were forced to abandon their paradise island.
+For one, Fidel Castro didn't like rich people or anyone else, for that matter, except for himself.
+Thus, the first cubanos to be shipped out were Cubans with mucho money who one way or the other were forced to abandon their paradise island.
 They headed North towards Miami.
 They came by plane and brought with them their culture, customs and, of course, their way of living.
 That was the first wave.
 Some wave!